Stefan-Olt/MISRC/misrc_tools/README.md

 ### Description

+This tool will disable any procssing on the MS2130 and capture the data using hsdaoh.

 A MISRC `1.x/2.x` (with Tang Nano 20k setup) will pack the data into an HDMI signal for the MS2130.

-`misrc_capture` will disable any procssing on the MS2130 and capture the data using hsdaoh.
-The data is unpacked in realtime and can be outputted directly into two separate files for the ADCs and a file for the aux data.
+`misrc_capture` will unpack the data in realtime and can directly output two separate files for the ADCs and a file for the aux data.

 For x86_64 (64 bit AMD and Intel processors) there is handwritten assembly for higher performance using SSE instructions.

-### Usage
+# Usage

-- Run tools without arguments to see options
+- Run tools without arguments to see get help on comamnd options

+## misrc_capture

+A simple program to capture from MISRC using hsdaoh

 Example:

-    misrc_capture -p -f -l 8 -a video_rf.flac -b hifi_rf.flac -x aux_baseband_audio.bin
+    misrc_capture -p -f -l 8 -a video_rf.flac -b hifi_rf.flac -x baseband_audio.bin

 Usage: